 A further level of complexity is added by the support among some Zintani armed groups for the former regime.
 In some cases, LAAF-aligned groups have also professed support for actors from the former Gaddafi regime, collectively known as the 'Greens'.
 They do not necessarily see a contradiction in this, even though Muammar Gaddafi's son and erstwhile heir apparent, Saif al-Islam Gaddafi, is seen as a threat to Haftar's prospects.

-57 Eaton (2021), The Libyan Arab Armed Forces: A network analysis.
-58 Lechner, J. A. (2022), 'Will militia's from Zintan decide Libya's future?', Foreign Policy, 16 July 2022, https://foreignpolicy.com/2022/07/16/zintan-libya-militias-tripoli-dbeibah-bashagha-haftar.
+58 Lechner, J. A. (2022), 'Will Zintan Determine Libya's Future?', Foreign Policy, 16 July 2022, https://foreignpolicy.com/2022/07/16/zintan-libya-militias-tripoli-dbeibah-bashagha-haftar.